BittieTasks/BittieTasks/legal/terms-of-service.md

 ## 4. PLATFORM RESPONSIBILITIES AND DISCLAIMERS

 ### Platform Role
-TaskParent serves as a marketplace platform connecting users.
+BittieTasks serves as a marketplace platform connecting users.
 We:
 - Facilitate introductions between Task Providers and Requesters
 - Process payments and provide basic dispute resolution
 - Maintain basic safety standards and background check requirements

 ### Platform Disclaimers
-TaskParent operates as a marketplace platform only and DOES NOT:
+BittieTasks operates as a marketplace platform only and DOES NOT:
 - Employ Task Providers (they are independent contractors operating their own businesses)
 - Control, supervise, or dictate HOW tasks are performed (providers set their own methods)
 - Set work schedules, hours, or provide equipment or tools